hofin34/modulog/agents/net-connectivity-logger/README.md

 # net-connectivity-logger

-TODO some description...
+This agent checks, if is connection to the internet and if is possible to send and receive data.
+When started, first log is made and then every "checkInterval" is checked, if connection state changed since last log - if so, it is logged.
+If not, no log is made.

+When there is no internet connection, it is logged as error.

 ## Config structure

-"id": string, something like "memory-logger"
+"id": string, how will be agent identified (something like "net-connectivity-logger")

-"logInterval": int, how often take log (in seconds)
+"checkInterval": int, how often check actual net state log (in seconds)

-"freeNotSmallerThan": int, logs error if is free RAM is smaller than this MiB